illepic/downfall-guild/README.md

 ### Drupal 8

-Drupal 8 is built completely from scratch if and only if the `project/web/d8` folder is **empty**.
+Drupal 8 is built completely from scratch if and only if the `project/web/d8` folder does not exist.

-* To rebuild Drupal, simpley delete the `project/web/d8/` folder and re-run `gulp d8:rebuild`
+* OBSOLETE: To rebuild Drupal, simpley delete the `project/web/d8/` folder and re-run `gulp d8:rebuild`
-* Otherwise, running `gulp d8:rebuild` simply updates the `drupal-vm/` repo, halts Vagrant, and re-provisions it (leaving Drupal alone)
+* OBSOLETE: Otherwise, running `gulp d8:rebuild` simply updates the `drupal-vm/` repo, halts Vagrant, and re-provisions it (leaving Drupal alone)

 ## Vagrant: